 What to do about it.
 People who have an amylase deficiency have trouble digesting even small amounts of starch, including resistant starch (mainly amylose) and even the normally easy-to-digest starch amylopectin.
 An amylase enzyme supplement can greatly increase the efficiency of starch digestion for these individuals including people with cystic fibrosis or pancreas problems that affect the digestion of starches.
 Ninety percent of people with CF know they have difficulty digesting food and take digestive enzyme supplements including not only amylase, but also protease and lipase because the digestion of all three foods groups (carbohydrates, protein and fats) is affected.
 Despite the use of these supplements, people with CF could further reduce their heartburn symptoms by employing the strategies in Fast Tract Digestion Heartburn.

-The treatment strategy in Fast Tract Digestion uses a mathematically derived calculation to limit the five most difficult-to-digest carbohydrates that are likely to be malabsorbed.
+The treatment strategy in the Fast Tract Diet uses a mathematically derived calculation to limit the five most difficult-to-digest carbohydrates that are likely to be malabsorbed.
 The book also offers additional strategies to minimize carbohydrate malabsorption, SIBO and heartburn.

 [i] Ledson MJ, Tran J, Walshaw MJ.
 Prevalence and mechanisms of gastro-oesophageal reflux in adult cystic fibrosis patients.
 J R Soc Med.
 1998 Jan;91(1):7-9.
 Vic P, Tassin E, Turck D, Gottrand F, Launay V, Farriaux JP.
 Frequency of gastroesophageal reflux in infants and in young children with cystic fibrosis.
 Arch Pediatr.
 1995 Aug;2(8):742-6.
 Fridge JL, Conrad C, Gerson L, Castillo RO, Cox K. Risk factors for small bowel bacterial overgrowth in cystic fibrosis.
 J Pediatr Gastroenterol Nutr.
 2007 Feb;44(2):212-8.